-In the Matador Series by Steve Perry, Sleel is initially portrayed as a Loveable Rogue* one of his friends actually used the words "loveable rogue" to describe him with a complex about always proving he's the best.
-Then he's found browsing in the philosophy section of a bookstore, casually quoting poetry, and being able to spot a deception that fooled everyone else in his team.
+In the Matador Series by Steve Perry, Sleel is initially portrayed as a Loveable Rogue* one of his friends actually used the words "loveable rogue" to describe himand a bit of a horndog with a complex about always proving he's the best.
+Then he's found browsing in the philosophy section of a bookstore, casually quoting poetry, and is able to spot a deception that fooled everyone else in his team.
 And then it's revealed that he has a doctorate in poetic literature, wrote several best-selling novels, and used the proceeds to set up a foundation caring for orphaned children.
 Oh, and his name is actually an acronym of his neglectful parents' initials.

 "You are thinking, Kull," said the old statesman, suddenly, "that Ka-nu is a useless old reprobate, fit for nothing except to guzzle wine and kiss wenches!"
 In fact, this remark was so much in line with his actual thoughts, and so plainly put, that Kull was rather startled, though he gave no sign.
 Ka-nu gurgled and his paunch shook with his mirth.
 "Wine is red and women are soft," he remarked tolerantly.
 "But—ha! ha!—think not old Ka-nu allows either to interfere with business."

 In The Tillerman Family Series by Cynthia Voigt, it's quicker and easier to count the characters who do not have Hidden Depths than it is to count the ones who do.
 Nobody is exactly who or what they seem at first, and reputations and early judgments frequently turn out to be unfair, flawed or flat-out wrong.